Where To See Wisteria In Bloom In London This Season

 There's one particular house on this Notting Hill back street that attracts photographers like... well, like Instagrammers to wisteria.
 The plant itself is a looker, a well-established tree that blooms in abundance every year.
 But it's the backdrop that makes it so Insta-famous; a pastel pink door is perfectly framed within those blossom-laden branches.
 The very definition of a 'wisteria house' right here in London.

 The building's blue plaque — dedicated to composer Frank Bridge who once lived here — is the cherry on the top of a particularly pretty cake.
-It's the London house many of us dream of living in.
-Find it towards the eastern end of the street.
+It's the London house many of us dream of living in, though the wisteria branches were cut back dramatically a couple of years ago, so it's not as bushy as it was.
+Find it here, towards the eastern end of the street.

 Wisteria at Walden Books, Chalk Farm